Chi Muoi Lo: Early life

 Lo was born in Phan Rang, Vietnam, to a Vietnamese mother and a Chinese father.
 In 1978, three years after the Fall of Saigon, a two-year-old Lo and his family escaped communist Vietnam via boat that brought them to the United States.
-Upon their arrival, Lo and his family were placed in the Indian Town Gap Refugee Camp where they were sponsored by the Jewish League of America and moved to Philadelphia, Pennsylvania.
+Upon their arrival, Lo and his family were placed in the Fort Indiantown Gap Refugee Camp where they were sponsored by the Jewish League of America and moved to Philadelphia, Pennsylvania.
 It was there that Lo was raised with his nine brothers and three sisters.

 Lo entered the Philadelphia High School for the Creative and Performing Arts as a drama major.
 He also attended the Pennsylvania Governor's School for the Arts, and Dr. Glory's Children's Theater in New York.
 At Temple University, he was a theater major for one year before accepting a full scholarship from San Francisco's American Conservatory Theater.

 Lo is fluent in three languages.